PartialLogo

 Dysart Enos, sent off the 85-40 favourite, was beaten three and a half lengths but Burke was encouraged by her first start since January.

-He said: "She jumped the best she’s ever done and we were hoping the speed of the race would help her and it did.
+He said: "She jumped the best she’s ever done.
+We were hoping the speed of the race would help her and it did.
 Every time she saw a hurdle she attacked it.
 I always felt I was on the winner.
-She even gave me the confidence after two out to sit again and it was only after the point of the bend that I thought I wouldn't.
+She even gave me the confidence after two out to sit again and it was only after the point of the bend that I thought I wouldn't win.

 “The winner is a good horse and there are plenty of positives to take from the run of our mare.
 We can be more adventurous with the way we ride her in future, too."

-There was a sad postscript as Napper Tandy suffered a fatal injury after falling two out.
+There was a sad postscript as Napper Tandy suffered a fatal injury when falling two flights out.
 It was the third fatality at Cheltenham on Sunday after the deaths of Abuffalosoldier and Bangers And Cash.

 Read these next: